newsraft/newsraft/README.md

 Project goals are:

-* omit the support for bunch of "cloud"-based feed services
+* avoid the support for bunch of cloud-based third-party feed services

 * utilize few libraries

 ## Dependencies

-* ncurses >= 6.2
+* ncursesw >= 6.2

 * libcurl >= 7.75.0